-Next, we looked at the source of collagen protein.
+Next, we looked at the source of the collagen protein.
 While the majority of products stayed primarily with chicken or beef as their main source, we gave additional consideration and higher preference for those that sourced their bone broth protein from grass-fed or locally sourced beef or chicken.
-Though this wasn’t a requirement, protein powders that included this aspect, like our number 3 pick Nutraholics Grass-Fed Bone Broth Protein, were given top marks.
+Though this wasn’t a requirement, protein powders that included this aspect, like our number 3 pick Nutraholics Grass-Fed Bone Broth Protein, was given top marks.

 Lastly, we analyzed any additional ingredients used in individual products.
 As with many health supplements and powders, purity is often the greatest concern.
 While many bone broth protein options contained few additional ingredients, we chose to stick with those that stayed on a much more natural course for their formulation.
 While Left Coast Performance had a slight amount of added sugar, this was derived from natural sources and, therefore, allowed them to stay at the top of our list.

 Bone broth supplement options that had long ingredient lists or contained unnecessary fillers or binders were axed.
 We also gave higher rankings to those products known to be suitable for multiple lifestyle types, as well as those that contained other beneficial ingredients.
 This is why Cognitune’s bone broth was ranked much higher on the list than other well-known products.

 After all this, we determined the top 10 best bone broth supplements on the market.

 1. Bone broth can help bolster joint and bone health.
 One of the main reasons bone broth may help with joint health is its high collagen content.
 A 2000 study showed that collagen hydrolysate is a potential therapy for osteoporosis, osteoarthritis and other diseases of the skeletal system that affect joint movement (1).